cricd/change-publisher/README.md

 You can specify these environment variables when running the docker container.
 For example `docker run -d -p 3100:3100 -e EVENTSTORE_HOST=172.18.0.2 SCOREPROCESSOR_HOST=172.18.0.3 bradleyscott/cricd-change-publisher`

-If your EventStore instance is running in a Docker container as well then network connectivity will need to be established between these instances.
-This is explained in the [Docker networking documentation](https://docs.docker.com/engine/userguide/networking/dockernetworks/) but the steps at a high level are:
-1. Create a user defined network using a command like `docker network create --driver bridge cricd-network`
-2. Start your EventStore container using the --network parameter `docker run --net=cricd-network`
-3. Find the IP address of the EventStore container using the command `docker network inspect cricd-network`
-4. Start this Docker container using the `--net=cricd-network` parameter and using the `EVENTSTORE_HOST` variable set to the IP address you just found

 Alternatively, you can clone the [code repository for this service](https://github.com/bradleyscott/cricd-change-publisher) and use Docker-Compose to spin up a environment containing both EventStore and this service which removes the need to perform these steps

 ## Using the endpoint